rulewis/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 Note that the design of journeys has functional impacts.
 When several paths are defined after a condition, only the first eligible path will be executed.
 It means that you can vary the prioritization of paths by placing them above or below one another.

 For example, let's take the example of a first path's condition "The person is a VIP" and a second path's condition "The person is a male".
-If a person meeting both conditions (a male who is a VIP) passes this step, the first path will be chosen even if he's also eligible to the second one, because the first path is "above".
+If a person meeting both conditions (a male who is a VIP) passes this step, the first path will be chosen even if this person is also eligible to the second one, because the first path is "above".
 To change this priority, move your activities in another vertical order.

 ![](../assets/journey48.png)